Back to 2025 Index

 As of September 15, 2024, we've seen a pair of eagles briefly visit the nest with the cams three times since September 5, and do a bit of digging and moving of sticks, so it's possible there may be eagles here next year!
 So far we haven't been online to zoom when they visited, so can't tell if it's Duffer & Dimple or a new pair.

-As of March 15, 2025, the cams have been since November, and there wasn't activity at the nest before that, though lots of eagles in the area during the salmon run.
+As of March 15, 2025, the cams have been offline since November, and there wasn't activity at the nest before that, though lots of eagles in the area during the salmon run.

 orig pair